We may earn affiliate commissions for the recommended products. Learn more.

 Starting price:On request

-AlphaSense is a cutting-edge market intelligence platform.
+AlphaSense is a cutting-edge market intelligence platform that’s trusted by some of the world’s leading companies.
 It uses proprietary AI and NLP technologies to quickly find critical insights from 10,000+ premium data sources.
-AlphaSense is one of the data analytics software companies that are trusted by 85% of S&P 100.

 Primary purpose and niche

 AlphaSense is designed for professionals in industries like finance, consulting, and healthcare.
-If you require fast insights for competitive intelligence or investment analysis, this is the platform for you.
+If you’d like to be able to analyze hundreds of internal and external documents quickly to extract key market intelligence, this is the platform for you.

 Key features

 The platform offers advanced AI tools like Smart Synonyms for expanded searches and Generative Search for on-demand insights.
 You can access data from regulatory filings, expert transcripts, and financial reports.
-Smart Summaries and customizable dashboards simplify the analysis, and real-time alerts and sentiment analysis are there to stay ahead of trends.
+Its Smart Summaries and customizable dashboards simplify the analysis, and it offers real-time alerts and sentiment analysis to help you stay ahead of trends.

-Like Adobe Analytics, this professional solution doesn’t have any fixed pricing tiers, a free trial, or a free version.
-Scalable annual subscriptions tailored to team size and content needs are available upon request.
+Like Adobe Analytics, AlphaSense doesn’t have any fixed pricing tiers, a free trial, or a free version.
+Instead, it offers scalable annual subscription plans tailored to the size and needs of your team.
+Contact AlphaSense for a quote if you’re interested in this service.

-7. Hootsuite – best for social media management and scheduling
+7. Hootsuite – best tool for social media management

 hootsuite banner